alchemy-color/color-negative-inversion/README.md

 ## 3. Reversing the negative
 * Run the "🜃 1.
 Convert to 32 bit" action.
 This action will convert the image to 32 bit.
 * Use the eyedropper tool to select background and foreground colors.
-Whenever possible, choose known neutral areas of the photographed scene.
-Having a photograph of a color checker illuminated under a known light source will be very helpful at this step as it allows for an accurate and consistent color balance for other photographs in the roll.
-Mild differences in the white point can be compensated for later.
+Whenever possible, choose neutral areas within the photographed scene.
+A color checker image illuminated under a known light source is highly beneficial at this step, as it ensures accurate and consistent color balance for other photos in the roll.
+Minor white point variations can be adjusted in another layer.
-* Dark neutral: ALT+click on a neutral, bright part of the negative.
+* Pick dark neutral: ALT+click on a neutral, bright part of the negative.
-* Bright neutral: Click on a neutral, dark part of the negative.
+* Pick bright neutral: Click on a neutral, dark part of the negative.
 * Run the "🜃 2.
 Load density balance script" action.
 This action prompt you to load the `density balance.js` script.
 File>Scripts>Browse>`density balance.js`.
 You can add an extra step that records the loading of the script from your local storage.
-* Continue running the action.
 * Run the "🜃 3.
 Negative reversal" action.
 This action prompt you to load the template containing all the layers necessary for the inversion.
 You can add an extra step that records the loading of the template from your local storage.

 ### Usage